Shoulder

 A shoulder joint replacement treats an arthritic shoulder joint.
 The procedure is usually recommended to treat severe shoulder arthritis that does not respond to nonsurgical treatment options, such as anti-inflammatory medications, corticosteroid injections, physical activity, and lifestyle modifications.
 Patients who suffer from shoulder arthritis are encouraged to make an appointment with a Sano Orthopedics shoulder specialist to find out if shoulder joint replacement is an appropriate treatment option.

-A Reverse Total Shoulder Arthroplasty procedure may be necessary when someone has severe fractures of the proximal humerus (arm bone).
+A Reverse Total Shoulder Arthroplasty procedure may be necessary when someone has severe proximal humerus fractures (arm bone).
 Significant or massive rotator cuff tears that are left untreated can result in the humeral head migrating upwards, resulting in loss of normal joint space.
-This loss of space results in deterioration of the cartilage of the shoulder joint, causing significant pain and loss of normal shoulder function.
+This loss of space results in the deterioration of the cartilage of the shoulder joint, causing significant pain and loss of normal shoulder function.
 One of the biggest benefits of RTSA is pain relief.
-Click To Learn More
+Learn More

 Frozen Shoulder

-Adhesive Capsulitis, commonly known as frozen shoulder, is characterized by progressive loss of motion of the shoulder.
+Adhesive Capsulitis, commonly known as frozen shoulder, is characterized by progressive loss of shoulder motion.
 The prognosis for recovery following frozen shoulder is very good, although it can be a long, hard road to recovery.
-Click to learn more.
+Learn More.

-The major differentiation for a fracture in comparison to all of the aforementioned injuries is that a fracture signifies a break in the bone.
+The major differentiation for a fracture compared to all of the aforementioned injuries is that a fracture signifies a break in the bone.
 Although typically very small, these fractures can result in a large amount of pain and potential complications.

 There are several different types of fractures that a person can have, such as: